 Tell us a little bit about yourself as an individual.

-I’m originally from New Hampshire and moved to Maine 8 years ago (by way of Utah, California and British Columbia).
+I’m originally from New Hampshire and moved to Maine in 2007 (by way of Utah, California and British Columbia).
 I’ve always been a “people person” and have worked in hospitality, retail, and nonprofits for years.
-I have two adorable kitties and consider myself a crazy cat lady.
+I have three adorable kitties and consider myself a crazy cat lady.
 My cats even have their own Instagram account!
-My husband and I moved to Bath (from Damariscotta) two years ago into a sweet little cape on the New Meadows River.
+My husband and I moved to Bath (from Damariscotta) in 2014 into a sweet little cape on the New Meadows River.
 I love Maine so much!
 I love Maine almost as much as I love weddings!

 How and when did A Sweet Start begin?